risk analysis and risk management

 Before evaluating a risk event, the risk categories must be calibrated.

 Each business and organisation is unique.
-Therefore, so are the risk reference values, i.e. the loss of $100k could be a minor impact for one company but become the final closure factor for another business.
+Therefore, so are the risk reference values.
+For example, a loss of $100k could have a minor impact on one company but become the final closure factor for another.

 Similar Posts